gradualgames/lynnslegacy/README.md

 - Partially load some xml objects (shows some animations on one map at the moment)
 - Scroll around the currently loaded map.

+This is a Love2D project.
+So to work on it, you will need to install LÖVE: https://love2d.org/ The language is Lua.

 The current goal is to begin porting some of the state logic.

 The original FreeBASIC source code and win32 installer is included in the repository for convenience.